 Again, I had to go through security-scanning and customs, take the fast train, and runnnn to my connecting gate.
 This time, the distance was significantly longer.
 It was 10+pm and Zurich Airport was quiet.
 I made it in good time; they were boarding passengers when I reached the gate.

-Empty Flight — My Best Flight Ever
+Empty Flight — My Best Flight Ever!

 The flight was very empty.
 I’d chosen an aisle seat in the middle section, not knowing the flight will be empty.
-The best part was when the crew announced cheerfully when boarding is completed.
+The best part was when the crew announced cheerfully that boarding is completed.
 I got the whole row to myself, whoop whoop!
 My first time this lucky!

 Flight crew were obviously in good moods and I enjoyed excellent service.
 I also laid down and slept for at least 7 hours straight, waking up for movies and breakfast #BLISS

 After this trip, I have more confidence in flying with Swiss Air in the future (but I’ll still strategize it the way I did – book seat ahead, be prepared for delayed luggage.)
 I’d mentally prepared for the worst, but Swiss Air managed to show me that they take pride in their work and will do their best.
 Also, I learned how I should always be prepared no matter what airline I’m taking.

 Thank you Swiss Airlines!

 Tips to flying long-haul flights with tight connections!

 - If possible, book or choose aisle seats near the front, for you to deplane quickly, even if you need to pay to book the seat.